 Unfortunately there is little that one can tell from three pages.
 Clearly, Sangay is arguing for Tibet’s autonomy within the People’s Republic of China, but unfortunately the details are unavailable.

-Judging from an output of three articles since his graduation six years ago, it appears that Sangay’s position as a scholar is not yet firmly established.
-Moreover, Sangay has yet to publish the type of lengthy and rigorous article in an established legal journal, complete with legal citations, that one would expect of a legal scholar.
-This is not a criticism of Sangay’s capabilities, but rather a judgment of his performance to date.
+According to a yield of three articles since his graduation six years prior, apparently Sangay’s situation as a researcher isn’t yet immovably settled.
+Besides, Sangay still can’t seem to distribute the sort of protracted and thorough article in a set up legitimate diary, complete with lawful references, that one would expect of a lawful researcher.
+This isn’t an analysis of Sangay’s abilities, but instead a judgment of his presentation to date.

-As to the content of Sangay’s published articles, he generally shows a concern for democracy and to seeking a resolution to the Sino-Tibetan conflict that should be applauded.
-While we see some of his positions as simplistic or underdeveloped, and while we do not necessarily share his specific views on autonomy, we also applaud his willingness to set out his positions on some critical issues facing Tibet.
-We can only hope that more Tibetans do so in the future, and that such discussions incorporate a greater knowledge of international and Chinese law.
+With regards to the substance of Sangay’s distributed articles, he by and large shows a worry for popular government and to looking for a goal to the Sino-Tibetan struggle that ought to be commended.
+While we consider some to be his situations as oversimplified or immature, and keeping in mind that we don’t really share his particular perspectives on self-rule, we additionally extol his readiness to set out his situations on some basic issues confronting Tibet.
+We might dare to dream that more Tibetans do as such later on, and that such conversations consolidate a more noteworthy information on global and Chinese law.

-These are the opinions of the TPR editors, who are all lawyers (J.D. or J.D./LL.M.) with some degree of experience in evaluating legal scholarship.
-We welcome other perspectives.
-We also warmly invite Dr. Sangay to respond if he feels we have made any errors or omissions.
+These are the assessments of the TPR editors, who are altogether attorneys (J.D. or then again J.D./LL.M.) with some level of involvement with assessing legitimate grant.
+We invite different points of view.
+We additionally energetically welcome Dr. Sangay to react on the off chance that he feels we have made any blunders or exclusions.